 Instructions for clinical providers to comply with North Carolina’s mandatory reporting of pesticide poisonings https://epi.dph.ncdhhs.gov/oee/pest/reporting.html

-Suggestions for Health Centers desiring to serve farmworkers to improve accessibility to services https://www.ncfhp.org/making-your-clinic-or-health-center-more-accessible-to-farmworkers/
+Suggestions for Health Centers desiring to serve Migratory and Seasonal Agricultural Workers to improve access to care https://www.ncfhp.org/making-your-clinic-or-health-center-more-accessible-to-farmworkers/

-Suggestions for Health Centers with Farmworker Outreach Staff to maximize the role of the outreach worker in meeting clinical goals https://www.ncfhp.org/integrating-outreach-workers-into-your-healthcare-team/
+Suggestions for Health Centers with Migratory and Seasonal Agricultural Worker Outreach Staff to maximize the role of the outreach worker in meeting clinical goals https://www.ncfhp.org/integrating-outreach-workers-into-your-healthcare-team/

 A Quick Guide on Board Composition for Health Care for the Homeless Projects